sailpoint-oss/golang-sdk/api_v3/docs/AccountActivitiesAPI.md

-## GetAccountActivity
+## Get an Account Activity

 > AccountActivity GetAccountActivity(ctx, id).Execute()

-Get an Account Activity
+This gets a single account activity by its id.

 ### Example